tubearchivist/tubearchivist/README.md

 ## Known limitations
 - Video files created by Tube Archivist need to be **mp4** video files for best browser compatibility.
-- Every limitation **yt-dlp** will also be present in Tube Archivist.
-If yt-dlp can't download or extract a video for any reason, Tube Archivist won't be able to either.
+- Every limitation of **yt-dlp** will also be present in Tube Archivist.
+If **yt-dlp** can't download or extract a video for any reason, Tube Archivist won't be able to either.
 - For now this is meant to be run in a trusted network environment.